necyberteam/qa-bot/publishing.md

 ### 3. Create Tag

-After merging to main, create a tag matching your version:
+After merging to main, create a tag matching your version and a make a GitHub release:

 ```bash
 git checkout main